Open enrollment for the 2020 National Homebrew Competition (NHC) is open January 14 to January 27!

 Apply using your AHA member number and the email address associated with your membership.
-The open enrollment period ends January 22nd at 3 p.m.
+The open enrollment period has been extended to January 27 at 8:00 a.m.
 MT.

 - The NHC is open exclusively to American Homebrewers Association members.
 Ensure you’re up to date by renewing or join today!

 - To maximize your chances, select as many judge centers as you’re willing to ship to.
 Tip: choose all 13 First Round judge centers to maximize your chances of getting into the competition.

 - All applications may be changed/updated up until the open-enrollment period closes.

 - Confirm your email subscription.
 All communication is via email including acceptance to the competition.
 If you are unsure, re-subscribe at the bottom of this page.

 - All applicants will be notified by February 14 with an alert indicating whether or not they’ve been accepted into the competition.
 Accepted entrants have 7 days from the date of notification to pay for their entries.